phrenotype/qorm/docs/setup.md

 ### For Non Framework Users

 Use the code below as a template.
 The Q orm autoloads all the models.
-Assuming here that the `User` model has been defined.

 ```php
 <?php
 require "vendor/autoload.php";